 Registrant is “the manufacturer or the importer of a substance or the producer or importer of… submitting a registration for a substance” (art.3 Regulation 1907/2006).

 In preparing a technical dossier for REACH registration, whenever the substance is classified as hazardous under CLP Regulation and registered in a volume band above 10 tons/year, the registrant is required to perform an exposure and risk assessment for all the uses as part of the chemical safety report (CSR), in the form of exposure scenarios (ESs).
 The ESs will be communicated through the supply chain via the extended safety data sheets (e-SDS).

-Formulators have to check if their uses, as well as uses made down the supply chain are covered in the safety data sheet (SDS) received by the supplier.
-For chemicals classified as hazardous under CLP Regulation, conditions for safe use(s) are provided in the exposure scenario(s) or in the extended SDS (e-SDS).
-Formulators have to check whether these conditions apply to the identified uses either in formulation or down the supply chain, including growers’ uses.
+Formulators have to check if their uses, as well as uses made down the supply chain are covered in the safety data sheet (SDS) of the component substances, received by the supplier.
+For substances classified as hazardous under CLP Regulation, conditions for safe use(s) are provided in the exposure scenario(s) or in the extended SDS (e-SDS).
+Formulators have to check whether these conditions apply to the identified uses both in formulation and down in the supply chain, including growers’ uses.

 If identified uses are not covered and not exempted, or the conditions for use are not safe and cannot be adapted to be safe, themselves (or otherwise their customers), shall notify the use(s) to ECHA, and they have to prepare a downstream user chemical safety assessment (CSR) or claim exemptions to ECHA.